department-of-veterans-affairs/vets-website/content/pages/health-care/apply.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: How to Apply for Health Care
+title: How to Apply for Health Care Benefits
 display_title: How to Apply
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
 lastupdate: 2017-08-28